Pmk2021/p1_navigation/report.md

 ## Deep Q Learning
 Deep Q Learning is based upon the Q function, a function that returns the reward an agent will earn assuming it takes the ideal action at every single state till the end of the game.
 If an agent knew the exact Q Value for every single state in an environment, it would be able to find the optimal policy for said environment.
 However, since the exact Q Function is almost always not known, the agent has to rely on using a neural network to create an estimate.
 By using an estimate for the Q Function, the agent can predict the Q Value for every action it can take at a given state.
 By taking the action with the highest Q Value, the Agent can find the optimal algorithm.

+Deep Q Learning uses the loss function shown below to update itself.

 ## Epsilon Greedy Algorithm
 While the best action to take should be the one with the highest predicted Q Value, this is not always true.
 The neural network is only creating an estimate after all, there is no guarantee this estimate is correct, or even close.
 The agent has to be able to explore the environment in order it to get a usable estimation.
 That is why we use the Epsilon Greedy Algorithm.
 Instead of always taking the action with the highest predicted Q Value at each state, the agent sometimes takes a random action.
 This ensures that the agent can fully explore the environment and train its Q Function estimate to be as close as possible to the actual function.

 ## Experience Replay
 In order for the neural network to train, it must have information from past states and rewards to learn from.
 This is all stored in the Experience Replay.
 Every few timesteps, the neural network trains itself using its memory by using the Bellman Equation I mentioned above.

+Prioritized Experience Replay works by making some memories more likely to be learned from than others.
+If the Q Network had a high loss when training on a certain sample, that sample will be given a higher priority than one which has a lower loss.

 ## Target Q Network
 One major problem with regular Deep Q Learning is that in the Bellman Equation, the next state's Q Value keeps changing as the current Q Function estimator keeps being updated.
 This severly impacts training because it can be extremely difficult for the Q Network to ever converge.
 To solve this, a Target Q Network is used.
 The Target Q Network is just a copy of the Q Network which usually stays constant, just occationaly coppying the Q Network's weights.
 By using this to estimate the next state's Q Value in the Bellman Equation, it is now easier for the current Q Network to converge since it is not chasing a constantly moving target.